Benefits of Extra Virgin Olive Oil For Health, Skin, Hair

 11 Health Benefits Of Olive Oil

-In this article, we shall have a brief look at only the major health benefits of using this oil.
+This article will briefly examine only the major health benefits of using this oil.

-1. Alzheimer’s Disease Control
+1. Alzheimer’s disease control

 It is also noticed that people who followed the Mediterranean diet, which uses extra virgin olive for cooking, faced the least possibility of cognitive impairment and memory loss.

-2. Prevents Cancer
+2. Prevents cancer

-Several observational studies have shown that people from Mediterranean countries, who use olive oil for cooking, have the least incidents of cancers born out of oxidative stress and inflammation in the cells at the molecular level.
+Several observational studies have shown that people from Mediterranean countries, who utilize olive oil for cooking, have the least incidents of cancers born out of oxidative stress and inflammation in the cells at the molecular level.

-The extra virgin olive oil is highly resistant to heat, and thus, there is less possibility of free radicals being formed as oxidation does not happen.
+EVOO is highly resistant to heat, and thus, there is less possibility of free radicals being formed as oxidation does not happen.

 The oleic fatty acid in this oil also works as an antioxidant and effectively suppresses certain genes that could develop into cancer.

-3. Fights Inflammation
+3. Fights inflammation

-It is a well-known fact to all of us that many diseases like heart ailments, cancer, diabetes, arthritis, Alzheimer’s, etc. are caused by inflammation.
+It is a well-known fact to all of us that many diseases, like heart ailments, cancer, diabetes, arthritis, Alzheimer’s, etc., are caused by inflammation.

 Studies have revealed that olive oil contains a non-steroidal anti-inflammatory agent that inhibits the activity of cyclooxygenase (COX) enzymes that cause inflammation.

-The oleocanthal, the anti-inflammatory agent in olive oil, works exactly like the ibuprofen tablet popularly used as an anti-inflammatory drug.
+Oleocanthal, the anti-inflammatory agent in olive oil, works exactly like the ibuprofen tablet popularly used as an anti-inflammatory drug.

 In short, low-level anti-inflammation that begins to spread can be suppressed or removed if the extra virgin olive oil is used in cooking.

-4. Lowers LDL Cholesterol Levels
+4. Lowers LDL cholesterol levels

-6. Prevents Diabetes
+6. Prevents diabetes

-Extra virgin olive oil is an excellent diet that helps in controlling diabetes to a great extent.[20]
+Extra virgin olive oil also is an excellent diet that helps in controlling diabetes to a great extent.[20]

 Some of the studies have pointed out a noticeable improvement in insulin senility with regular usage of this natural oil.